 For some people eating protein (such as meat, fish, eggs, cheese and beans) can cause problems by reducing or slowing down the amount of levodopa that is absorbed into the bloodstream.
 Protein is needed by the body, so it is vital not to stop eating it.
 However, you may find it helpful to take your medication at least 30 minutes before you eat to allow the medication time to start working first.
 Some people find it useful to reduce the amount of protein they eat during the day - so that medication is more effective when it’s needed most – and eat all their daily protein in one meal at the end of the day.

 However, these options are not suitable for everyone so you must talk with your doctor before altering your diet or changing the timing of your medication.
-They can also refer you to a dietitian.
+They may also refer you to a dietitian.

-See also Diet and nutrition.
+See also Diet & nutrition.